LowriWilliams/LowriWilliams.github.io/content/_index.md

       date_format: Jan 2006

       items:
-       # - date_end: ''
+        - date_end: ''
-        #   date_start: '2024-01-01'
+          date_start: '2024-01-01'
-        #   icon: cisse
+          icon: cisse
-        #   organization: The Colloquium on Information Systems Security Education
+          organization: The Colloquium on Information Systems Security Education
-        #   title: New Publication
+          title: New Publication
-        #   description: Author of our paper "Leveraging Gamification and Game-based Learning in Cybersecurity Education - Engaging and Inspiring Non-Cyber Students” published in the Journal of The Colloquium for Information Systems Security Education.
+          description: Author of our paper [Leveraging Gamification and Game-based Learning in Cybersecurity Education - Engaging and Inspiring Non-Cyber Students](https://www.researchgate.net/publication/378343997_Leveraging_Gamification_and_Game-based_Learning_in_Cybersecurity_Education_Engaging_and_Inspiring_Non-Cyber_Students) published in the Journal of The Colloquium for Information Systems Security Education.

         - date_end: ''
           date_start: '2024-02-27'
           icon: cardiff